 Main aims of the research

-MTM undertook a MarketlED School assessment.
-This research revealed the exact travel times of Truro High’s current students, and also gave a real insight into their families’ lifestyles – including the media they engage in – which could help to inform the kind of messages most likely to appeal.
+MTM undertook research to reveal the exact travel times of Truro High’s current students, and also to gain an insight into their families’ lifestyles – including the media they engage in – which could help to inform the kind of messages most likely to appeal.
 We then looked within the realistic travel time to understand where the school was doing well with recruitment and where there were missed opportunities, and we investigated the roll trends of competitor schools to see whether the trends Sarah had experienced at Truro High were being felt throughout the market.

 After careful analysis of the wealth of useful data gathered, we were able to recommend to Sarah that the school invest in new liveried minibus routes, running through locations identified as the school’s key target areas for recruitment.
 These new routes would benefit current families by improving accessibility and adding value, while at the same time boosting awareness of the school in under-penetrated areas.